k-ahn2/wps2/README.md

 - Replication

 ## How WPS Works - An Overview
+Application opens an AX:25 connection to the node hosting WPS Invokes the cusotmer application
+TCP Socket connection to BPQ or Xrouter
+WPS recieves JSON objects
+WPS responds with JSON objects

 Must add a /r
 WhatsPac strips whitespace
 Strips SSID
+Integrity Checks

 WPS is a reactive service - activity is only triggered upon receipt of an instruction from a connect client.
 For example:
 1. WPS receives a new message from a connected user (the sender)
 2. It writes the message to the database and returns a delivery receipt to the sender.
 It then decides: